Kihagyás

 Console.WriteLine("Hello World!");

 This is functionally equivalent to the code above containing the Program class and its Main function.
-Let's look at what makes this possible (you can read more about them here https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/top-level-statements, both new in C# 10):
+Let's see what makes this possible (you can read more about them here https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/top-level-statements, both new in C# 10):

 • Top level statements.
 The idea is that you can write code directly in a single source file without any class/Main and other function definitions in the project.
 In this case, behind the scenes, the compiler puts this into a static Main function of a class we don't see.
 The motivation for its introduction was to reduce boilerplate code for very simple, "script-like" applications.

 • Implicit global usings.
-Depending on exactly what project type you have created, certain base namespaces will be automatically using behind the scenes in all source files (the compiler uses the global using directive for this).
-The point is: this way, developers don't have to use certain frequently used namespaces (e.g. System.IO, System.Collections.Generic, etc.) as source files.
+Depending on exactly what project type you have created, certain fundamental namespaces will be automatically using in all source files behind the scenes (the compiler uses the global using directive for this).
+The point is: this way, developers don't have to add certain frequently used namespaces (e.g. System.IO, System.Collections.Generic, etc.) in each source file.

 • Static using.
-It is possible to use static classes instead of namespaces in C#, so it is not important to write them when using them.
+In C#, you can also use static classes instead of namespaces, so you do not have to explicitly reference them.
 A common case is the use of the Console or Math class.

 using static System.Console;